Skip to content

 Josh

-The Yeti Wurks Meshtastic Base Station is a solar-powered LoRa mesh node designed for reliable, long-term off-grid communication.
-We’ve been running this base station through a harsh North Dakota winter using both Meshtastic and MeshCore firmware, and the results have been excellent.
+The Yeti Wurks Meshtastic Base Station is a solar-powered LoRa mesh node built for long-term outdoor deployment.
+We’ve been running one through a North Dakota winter on both Meshtastic and MeshCore firmware.
+This is the writeup.

 Yeti Wurks Base Station

-The Yeti Wurks Meshtastic Base Station is a compact, long-range mesh repeater built around a RAK19003 LoRa module, housed in a durable outdoor-rated enclosure.
+The Yeti Wurks Meshtastic Base Station is a compact long-range mesh repeater built around a RAK19003 LoRa module housed in an IP65-rated outdoor enclosure.

 Radio ModuleRAK19003